pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_mnist.rst

 using a yaml file, the trainer as well as the data are directly implemented.
 In order to construct the yaml, you don’t have to start from scratch since each model has a pre-implemented yaml template.
-To obtain the yaml file, we just call the staticmethod yml_template, give it an empty list and then copy the output into a yaml file:
+To obtain the yaml file, we just call the staticmethod yml_template, pass it an empty list and then copy the output into a yaml file:

 .. code:: python